 I am skilled in both breast and bottle feeding techniques, and I have the experience to recommend when and how to use either or both methods.

-I will also be a useful resource to you in learning how to care for your baby as they grow and change.
+I will also be a useful resource for you in learning how to care for your baby as they grow and change.
 I can help you make sense of conflicting advice you receive from baby guidebooks and well-intentioned family members.
 For example, swaddling is an effective technique for baby sleep training that I can teach you.
 I will also show you how to safely bathe your baby and care for your baby’s skin and hair, including managing cradle cap and diaper rash.

 Your baby will be a toddler before you know it, and I will offer you guidance for how to assist your baby’s growth and development using toys and interaction methods that support their changing needs and interests.